 The recoil impulse on the Ruger PC Charger isn’t bad at all.
 A lot of small 9mm pistol-caliber carbines have more recoil than 5.56 AR-15’s.

 This gun has a little more rise to it, but it doesn’t necessarily have more recoil.
-Ruger’s bolt system, their blowback system, does a really good job of taming the recoil.
+Ruger’s bolt system, their blowback system, does an outstanding job of taming the recoil.
 And you will find this to be a really great non-intimidating gun for newer shooters to shoot.

-There isn’t a lot of muzzle blast on this gun since the barrel is fairly far in front of you as a shooter.
+There isn’t much muzzle blast on this gun since the barrel is fairly far in front of you as a shooter.
 I really enjoy shooting this gun at the range.

 You’re not going to get any major performance gains with it over, say something like a SIG MPX.
 It’s definitely a little lower recoil than your typical blowback AR-15 style 9mm pistol-caliber carbine.